-This is an invitation for truly missionary organizations, not in search of financial rewards from their US audiences.
+This is an invitation for truly missionary organizations not in search of financial rewards from their US audiences.

 Join European Gospel Radio today, and spread your Christian message of Salvation worldwide.

-A premier Christian network and Global media company: our mission
+A Christian premier network and Global media company: our mission

-We strongly believe that International and Christian broadcasting should not be a money-making opportunity, but rather an exciting missionary challenge to Evangelize the poorest and most unreachable corners in the world.
+We strongly believe that International and Christian broadcasting should not be a money-making opportunity, but rather an exciting missionary challenge to Evangelize the poorest and most unreachable corners in the World.